West Bengal Assembly Election 2026: TMC's Humayun Kabir trailing in Domkal

 By clicking “Accept All Cookies”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts Cookies Policy.

-West Bengal Assembly Election 2026: TMC’s Humayun Kabir trailing in Domkal (West)
+West Bengal Assembly Election 2026 Reults: Humayun Kabir leading in Nowda constituency

-West Bengal Assembly Election 2026: Trinamool Congress candidate Humayun Kabir is trailing in Domkal (West) constituency.
-As of 10:40 am, he had secured 5636 votes.
-Meanwhile, CPI(M)’s Mostafijur Rahaman is currently leading from the constituency with 6254 votes.
+West Bengal Assembly Election 2026 results: Aam Janata Unnayan party supremo Humayun Kabir is leading in Nowda constituency of Murshidhabd district.
+As of 10:40 am, he had secured 20785 votes.
+Meanwhile, TMC’s Sahina Momtaz khan is currently trailing from the constituency with 10282 votes.

 Counting of votes are underway in all 293 Assembly constituencies in West Bengal.
 Polling in West Bengal was held in two phases in the state on April 23 and April 29.
 The state is witnessing a neck-to neck competition between Trinamool Congress (TMC) and the Bharatiya Janata Party (BJP).

-West Bengal Assembly Election 2026 Results: Will Humayun Kabir lose Domkal (West)?
+West Bengal Assembly Election 2026 Results: Will Humayun Kabir win Nowda constituency?

+As of 11:50 am, Humayun Kabir from Aam Janata Unnayan party has secured 20,785 votes and is leading by 10,503 votes.
+Meanwhile, Sahina Momtaz Khan from Trinamool Congress is trailing at 10282 votes.

 For breaking news and live news updates, like us on Facebook or follow us on Twitter and Instagram.
 Read more on Latest India News on India.com.